-MODE / RUN PROG button, DISPLAY SCAN (RIGHT ARROW) button STEP SCAN (UP/DOWN ARROWS) button
+MODE/RUN PROG button, DISPLAY SCAN (RIGHT ARROW) button STEP SCAN (UP/DOWN ARROWS) button

-The MODE button is the most important.
-It selects between the RUN mode and PROGRAM mode.
+The Mode button is the most important.
+It selects between Run and Program modes.
 You can tell which mode you are in by looking at the display.